-Chinese New Year is not unlike Christmas in the west.
-There is the tradition of giving gifts and feasting on food, as well as the custom of feuding with family members after being shut up inside watching old film reruns for a couple of days.
+Think of Christmas in the West, and you have a small idea of how Chinese New Year unfolds in Hong Kong.
+As with Christmas, Chinese New Year coincides with plenty of giving gifts and feasting on food, as well as feuding with family members after being shut up inside watching old film reruns for a couple of days.

 Possibly the only time of the year that Hong Kong’s shops bring down their shutters, Chinese New year can play havoc with tourist itineraries, as much of the city goes into shutdown.

-Even if you don’t want to bag some luck for the year to come, the temples are one of the best places to see Chinese New Year in action.
-The intense mixture of noise, smells and sights is intoxicating, and without formal services people are free to come in and look around.
-You should, however be sensitive to photographing worshippers.
+Even if you don’t want to bag some luck for the year to come, Hong Kong’s temples are one of the best places to see Chinese New Year in action.
+The intense mixture of noise, smells and sights is intoxicating, and without formal services, people are free to come in and look around.
+(You should, however, be sensitive to photographing worshippers.)

 Meet the Family

-While the holiday may revolve around family, day three of Chinese New Year is not the day to see the in-laws.
-Known as red mouth day, it's said that any encounters with family will be rewarded with bar room brawls and arguments.
+Day three of Chinese New Year is not the day to see the in-laws.
+Known as “red mouth” day, it's said that any encounters with family will be rewarded with bar room brawls and arguments.

 A better alternative for the third day – one that many Hong Kongers take – is to try their luck at Sha Tin Racecourse, where the Hong Kong Jockey Club holds the year’s biggest equestrian party during Chinese New Year.
 The winning horses take home the Chinese New Year Cup.